BichraiX/background-challenge/README.md

     * `only_fg`: Only foreground objects
   - Calculating and reporting per-category and global accuracy metrics

-  Results from the notebook show that the LoRA-fine-tuned model achieves approximately 65% accuracy across all attack categories, with particularly strong performance on the `original` (91.93%), `only_fg` (89.68%), and `mixed_same` (88.40%) categories.
-This represents a significant improvement over the standard ResNet50's 22% accuracy on adversarial backgrounds.
+  Results from the notebook show that the LoRA-fine-tuned model achieves approximately 69% accuracy across all attack categories, with particularly strong performance on the `original` (94%), as well as a significant improvement over the standard ResNet50's 22% accuracy on adversarial backgrounds.

 ### Data Processing